Optimal training of integer-valued neural networks with mixed integer programming: Results and discussion

 \subsection{Discussion}

+Our proposed models clearly outperform the previous state of the art by Icarte \etal \cite{DBLP:conf/cp/IcarteICCMB19}.
 As hypothesized, the max-correct model is quicker than our other proposed models.
 However, because it does not require any confidence in predictions, it results in lower testing accuracies.
 The min-hinge and sat-margin models perform similarly well as we had hoped.
-They both push predictions to be more confident and therefore generalize better.
-In Figure~\ref{fig:exp1-time} we see that sat-margin does take longer to solve than min-hinge.
-However, we use it in Experiment~2 because it does not require piecewise linear functions.
-Using sat-margin with more complex Gurobi methods may therefore be easier in future work.
+They both push predictions to be more confident and therefore generalize better than max-correct.

-We see that there is a considerable difference in training INNs compared to BNNs.
-The increased range in parameters allows the model to solve much quicker, without degrading generalization much.
-There is a trade-off in increasing parameter ranges.
+We see that there is a considerable difference in runtime when training INNs compared to BNNs.
+The increased range in parameters allows the sat-margin model to solve much quicker, without degrading generalization much.
+This is not the case for min-hinge however.
+The shortest runtime for min-hinge is found with value $P=7$, while $P=3$ and $P=15$ can have longer runtimes than with $P=1$.
+This shows that while tuning the parameter range can greatly reduce runtime, there is no one range that will always perform best.
+For the max-correct model, there is little difference between runtimes and testing accuracy for different parameter ranges.
+The sat-margin model is preferred to min-hinge and max-correct as it strives to be confident in predictions, and its runtime can be greatly reduced by using a larger parameter range than for a BNN.

+Summarizing, there is a trade-off in increasing parameter ranges.
 With larger ranges, more memory is needed to represent the network.
 Nevertheless, with the aim of pushing the limits on how much data can be feasibly used to train on, training low-bitwidth INNs is preferable to training BNNs.

+It is clear that model compression brings us even closer to our goal of using as much training data as possible.
+Our method finds the minimum number of neurons needed in the network to fit to the training data.
+As a side effect, large parts of the network are removed.
+Thus, fewer parameters are optimized which leads to shorter runtimes.
+The downside to our method is that by training with model compression we are likely underfitting to the training data.
+The resulting network may be too simple and may therefore not generalize as well as possible.
+This becomes clear by comparing testing accuracy in Experiment 1 for 280 samples in Figure~\ref{fig:exp1-test} to testing accuracy in Experiment 2 for 800 samples in Table~\ref{tab:exp2}.
+Although the number of training samples is greatly increased, testing accuracy does not increase.

+Lastly, our proposed batch training methodology succeeds in using all available training data.
+Our results show that there is clear potential in applying batch training in combination with MIP.
+Although our method is relatively simple, it manages to generalize as well as SGD.
+Our method takes a considerably longer time to converge than SGD.
+However, because it exploits parallelism, the runtime can be drastically reduced by distributing batches across more CPUs.

-\section{Related Work}
+\section{Related work}